viktorevstigneev/calendar-events/README.md

 3. show-event-list
 4. utils
 <pre>
-1) The create-event module is needed so that the user can create events for specific dates and times:
+1) The create events functions is needed so that the user can create events for specific dates and times:

   -for creating event : window.modules.setNewEvent (eventName, eventTime, callback) example : window.modules.setNewEvent("shop",new Date(2021,1,7),()=>{console.log("shop event")});